-Our executive STI compensation is designed to compensate executives primarily for achieving preestablished performance objectives that relate to our fiscal year business plan, which typically includes a completed tax season.
+Our executive STI compensation is designed to compensate executives primarily for achieving preestablished performance objectives that relate to our fiscal year business plan.
 STI compensation is provided under our shareholder-approved Executive Performance Plan.
 Under the Executive Performance Plan, the Compensation Committee may exercise discretion to modify the actual amounts to be paid to each executive, if any, based on subjective determinations or performance against additional objective performance metrics.
 Performance criteria and objectives may be adjusted, as necessary, to prevent reduction or enlargement of an award as a result of extraordinary events generally outside the executives' control.